Dr Angie Sutton-Vane

 - the Horniman Museum: Conservation intern

-- the National Galleries of Scotland: Registrar’s assistant
+- the National Galleries of Scotland: Registrar’s department

 Voluntary roles:

-I am currently Chair of the Crime and Punishment Collections Network (CaP): an Arts Council England supported subject specialist network which provides support and information for collections, buildings, archives and libraries relating to prisons, police and courts.
-For more information on CaP visit our website here.
+I’m currently Chair of the Crime and Punishment Collections Network (CaP): an Arts Council England supported subject specialist network which provides support and information for collections, buildings, archives and libraries relating to prisons, police and courts.